UPDATE: March 31

-This year, it’s even easier to play and to understand.
-Go to the all new handy-dandy entry form and simply choose one player from each of the dropdown menus.
+Now, it’s even easier to play and to understand.
+Go to the handy-dandy entry form and simply choose one player from each of the dropdown menus.
 THAT’S IT.
 Well, except you need to pay.

 WHAT DOES IT COST AND WHAT CAN YOU WIN?

 Entries will cost $20, with payouts being made to made to the top finishers (exact payouts and number of winners to be determined once all entries are received).
 Only one entry will be allowed per person.

 Payment can be submitted in any of the following way: